elysiajs/documentation/docs/patterns/lazy-loading-module.md

 Elysia static plugin is also a deferred module, as it loads files and registers files path asynchronously.

-To ensure module registration before the server starts, you can use `await` on the deferred module.
+To ensure module registration before the server starts, we can use `await` on the deferred module.

 ```typescript
 // index.ts